Skip to main content

 Educators cannot apply for the permit on their own.
 Instead, they must have an employing agency apply on their behalf.

-• Possess a baccalaureate or higher degree from a regionally accredited institution of higher education and hold a valid commission-issued child development permit at the teacher or higher level.
+• Possess a baccalaureate or higher degree from a regionally accredited institution of higher education and hold a valid commission-issued child development (CD) permit at the teacher or higher level.

 • Satisfy the subject matter requirement by one of the following options (note the third option is only available starting on July 1, 2023):

-• Hold a baccalaureate or higher degree conferred by a regionally accredited institution of higher education where the major is in child development, early childhood education, or a similar major (please note: a similar major must have a significant emphasis in early childhood or child development (birth-age 5).
+• Hold a baccalaureate or higher degree conferred by a regionally accredited IHE where the major is in CD, ECE, or a similar major (please note: a similar major must have a significant emphasis in early childhood or CD (birth to age five).

-• Commencing July 1, 2023, has three or more years of full-time lead- or primary-teaching experience in a TK setting, preschool-age early childhood, child development program, or a combination thereof.
+• Commencing July 1, 2023, has three or more years of full-time lead- or primary-teaching experience in a TK setting, preschool-age early childhood, CD program, or a combination thereof.
 Experience may include teaching experience in a public or private preschool or TK setting, Head Start program, or state-funded preschool program.

 1. Credentialed Teachers